 Picking the best camping knife for your next adventure can be a little daunting, simply because there are so many shapes, sizes and styles available to buy.
-A good camping knife is an essential tool to have with you, though, and we're here to help you choose the best option for you.
+A good camping knife is an essential tool to have with you in the wilds, though, and we're here to help you choose the best option for you.

 Ultimately, as with so much outdoor camping gear such as tents, camping stoves and sleeping bags, quality should be your absolute first priority.
 If you choose the quality camping knife you can afford and look after, it'll last forever and be ready for use whenever needed.

 The best camping knife to buy right now

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 A simple but beautifully crafted blade the Barebones No6 Field Knife radiates competence.
 A practical-size 146mm fixed blade in high-carbon steel with a decent point, full-tang and a thumb depression make for a highly-usable package without unnecessary frills.
 That said, there's lots of visual pleasure on offer in the shape of the high-end walnut handle and copper lanyard ring, the latter adding a touch of colour and a utilitarian yet timeless design cue.

 Last but by no means least, a solid waxed canvas and leather sheath protects the blade from both the elements and the edge from dulling, as well as providing a belt clip for cowboy-style hip carry.
 In short, the Barebones No6 Field Knife is a reliable companion for all species of outdoor adventure.